Try Tactiq AI meeting tools for free in your next meeting

 The Zoom closed-captioning feature transcribes speech to text live during Zoom meetings.
 Only meeting hosts have the option to enable this feature and display or hide these subtitles during the meeting.
 Heads up - you need to enable these closed captions in your account (steps below) to use them in your meetings.

-How to enable Zoom transcripts for local recording
+How to Enable Zoom Transcripts for Local Recording

 First enable closed captioning in your Zoom account